Course - Archives, Museums and Citizenship: Relevance, Transparency, Participation - LBAS2003

 Course content

 The digital age, of which archives and museums are a definite part, provide many new possibilities for communication and interaction between individuals, as well as between governments and citizens.
 With new possibilities, however, come a host of new challenges.
 In this course we critically examine how the political choice to digitize services in the public sphere has transformed our political and cultural public discourse, and in what ways this affects archives and museums.
 Some questions posed are: How does the digital information technology transform the political and cultural public sphere?
 Is digitization necessarily beneficial to individuals and society?
-How does digitization contribute to creating new possibilities, but also great challenges, for archives and museums in how they fill their role in society?
+How do new digital tools, such as AI, help create opportunities, but also challenges, for archives and museums in their efforts to fulfill their societal role?

 Apart from studying political documents that legitimize the role of museums in our society today, the working realities of museums are discussed through various outreach projects that exemplify how museums have tried to put political ideals of relevance, dialogue and participation into action.
 The traditional role of museums as authoritative knowledge institutions is being questioned today, and there is a movement towards museums as places for dialogue and participation, political activism, and open, democratic debate.
-Theoretical insights, especially from post-colonial theory and new museum ethics, are used to analyze how museums may change with the times.
+Theoretical insights, especially from post-colonial theory and museum ethics, are used to analyze the contingent nature of museums.

 Learning outcome